 It seems hard to find other players online, where can I find a match?

 Despite how great we think JKG is, we currently have a small, but broad following from many different regions in the world and it can sometimes be hard to find others to play with at the same time.
+As a result it is usually best to plan a time to play with others, rather than waiting for others to randomly join a server.
 That said, the developers often schedule community scrimmage match days to test out new features for upcoming releases or just to play for fun.
 These are announced on the Forums and in the Discord before they happen so you can set some time aside to play.

 You can also visit the server list to view real-time information about the current number of players, number of servers, which map is currently loaded etc.